Please review this explanation on the purpose for this section before reading the information here.

 Loose Translation Theory

 Scholars argue over whether the translation of the BOM was a loose or tight translation.
 Tight translation would be that God gave Joseph the precise text to use in the Book of Mormon.
-And loose translation would be that God gave Joseph the meaning in his mind and then Joseph used his own words to convey the meaning.
-If you allow for a loose translation, then you can explain some of these anachronisms.
-There can be multiple levels of this.
-For example, let’s look at the story of Ammon serving King Lamoni by preparing his horse and chariots.
-We know this is anachronistic.
+Loose translation would be that God gave Joseph the meaning in his mind or influenced him in a more general way, and then Joseph used his own words to convey the meaning.

 How do informed LDS members view this information?